bernardbolter/digitalcityseries.com/README.md

 - Artwork gallery with filtering and search functionality
 - Dynamic artwork detail pages
 - About section with artist information
+- Internationalization (i18n) with support for English, French, and Spanish

 ## Technology Stack